All Episodes

 As I said in the first hour, I think this is going to end up in court in a truly contested election.

-Uh we also had the question of absentee ballots being found in somebody's car.
+We also had the question of absentee ballots being found in somebody's car.

 The Democrats deny it, but they won't tell anybody where they had the ballots, where they were for a couple of days until they showed up.

-Uh this stuff just smells to high heaven.
+This stuff just smells to high heaven.

-You can't have this many votes, all the votes being found, basically, going to Franken, and none going to Coleman.
+You can't have this many votes, all the votes being found, basically going to Franken and none going to Coleman.

-Uh that defies probability.
+That defies probability.

-So that's the uh status up here, and it means something for the U.S. Senate.
+And it means something for the U.S. Senate.

 You know, that's the question we've got with regard to the economic downturn.

-Is this going to be 1982 when Reagan got us out of a of a recession, or is it going to be 1932 when Roosevelt exacerbated it?
+Is this going to be 1982 when Reagan got us out of a recession?

 That's right.